boaf/posner/README.md

 3. `vagrant up`
 4. Add `10.10.10.10 dev.local` to `/etc/hosts`
 5. Visit `http://dev.local/` in yo browser to make sure everything works

-To start developing a theme, Activate the Roots theme in Wordpress.

 ## Configuration